EdDuarte/similarity-search-java/README.md

 ```

 This will return the Jaccard similarity coefficient for strings / sets that are
-considered as candidate pairs, or return 0 if they are not candidate pairs.
+considered to be candidate pairs, or return 0 if they are not candidate pairs.
 For
-a large dataset, this will estimate the Jaccard coefficient for a potentially
+a large dataset, this will only estimate the Jaccard coefficient for a smaller
-smaller subset and ignore elements that are too dissimilar.
-This means that the
+subset of that data and ignore elements that are too dissimilar.
+This also means
-result for candidate pairs will be deterministic while the result for
+that the result for candidate pairs will be deterministic while the result for
 non-candidate pairs will be non-deterministic.

 ### Internal classes

-So far the code samples have shown how to use the fluent interface available in
+So far the code samples have shown how to use the builder paradigm available in
-the Similarity class.
+the Similarity interface.
 However, you can instantiate a number of classes that
-correspond to each step of the implemented near-neighbor search algorithms, and
+correspond to each step of the implemented similarity search algorithms, and use
-use them in your platform at your own accord.
+them in your application at your own accord.
+Each of the converter classes below
+returns a result that could, for example, be stored in a database / cache for
+later use.

 ```java